begrif/mazing/Reference.md

   borders of the destination, and will be positioned at the top,left cell in destination.
 If includeuserdata is set, those pointers will be copied (but the data itself is opaque).
+* `GRID *labyrinthgrid(GRID *grid, int entranceid)`
+  Makes a grid with a perfect maze into a perfect unicursal (single path) maze.
+The original grid is unmodified, and the new labyrinth is a new grid that is twice as wide and tall.
+Any edge cell can be an entrance if it has a link off grid (or to self) in an edge direction.
+If an entranceid is specified, off-grid links for the matching cells on the labyrinth are fixed.
+Cell types are copied to matching cells, but cell names are not copied.
+Safe for use on masked grids.
 * `CELL* visitid(GRID *grid, int id)`
   Returns a pointer to the cell with a given id or NULL.
 Fastest of the `visit` family of functions.